Echographic technology for the diagnosis of osteoporosis based on the new proprietary method R.E.M.S. (Radiofrequency Echographic Multi Spectrometry)

-The peculiar feature of the method is the exploitation of Radiofrequency signals acquired during an echographic scan of the target bone structure to determine the internal bone architecture through detailed comparisons with reference spectral models.
+The peculiar feature of R.E.M.S. method is the exploitation of radiofrequency signals acquired during an echographic scan of the target bone structure to determine the internal bone architecture through detailed comparisons with reference spectral models.

 Another important feature of the technology is its full automation, which reduces to a minimum the dependence on operator experience.
 In fact, the implemented algorithm automatically identifies and discards ‘‘noisy’’ acquisitions and artefacts, ensuring that diagnostic evaluations are performed only on US datasets reaching a specifically determined quality threshold.